MoJeeza/Getting-and-Cleaning-Data-Assignment/README.md

 I have submitted five files to the github repo at the following URL: https://github.com/MoJeeza/Getting-and-Cleaning-Data-Assignment.git

 1) CodeBook.md	    (code book explaining the experiment and it's variables and observations)
-2) Readme.md	   (this document - explaining the process and the environment and script execution requirements)
+2) Readme.md	      (this document - explaining the process of creating a tidy dataset required for the assignment and the environment and script execution requirements)
 3) run_analysis.R   (the R script to produce the tidy data set from the supplied raw data and other files)
 4) Tidy_Set_Q5_table.txt  (the final tidy dataset - in table text format)
 5) Tidy_Set_Q5.csv        (the final tidy dataset - in csv format)

 ###################################################################################################

+Introduction:
+Beofre running the run_analysis.R script - PLEASE NOTE: The script assumes the existance of E:\ drive on windows machine.
+If you are not going to run in a Windows env then please update the following variables in the script to meet the drive specification or operating system requirements:

+asnmt_wd  <- this is the assignment working directory

+The run_analysis.R script is the only thing required to create a tidy data set for this assignment.
+It's a self contained script that will do everything for you.
+The file can be placed in any directory of any of the storage devices.

 Reading the tidy data set:

 The file Tidy_Set_Q5_table.txt was creating using the write.table function and so can easily be read